AlexeyTolstopyatov/SunFlower/SUPPORT_LE.md

 and ordinal or this non-resident name is a position of record (entry point) in entry points bundles (or just in EntryPoints table)

-> ![WARNING] this information took from undocumented
+> [!WARNING] this information took from undocumented
 > sources and partially by sunflower experiments

 ```